-683 12. (a) In its operation of the Project, the Contracting Officer will use all reasonable 684 means to guard against a Condition of Shortage in the quantity of water to be made available to the 685 Contractor pursuant to this Contract.
-In the event the Contracting Officer determines that a Condition 686 of Shortage appears probable, the Contracting Officer will notify the Contractor of said determination 687 as soon as practicable.
+- 12. (a) In its operation of the Project, the Contracting Officer will use all reasonable means to guard against a Condition of Shortage in the quantity of water to be made available to the Contractor pursuant to this Contract.
+In the event the Contracting Officer determines that a Condition of Shortage appears probable, the Contracting Officer will notify the Contractor of said determination as soon as practicable. - (b) If there is a Condition of Shortage because of errors in physical operations of the Project, drought, other physical causes beyond the control of the Contracting Officer, or actions taken by the Contracting Officer to meet legal obligations then, except as provided in subdivision (a) of Article 18 of this Contract, no liability shall accrue against the United States or any of its officers, agents, or employees for any damage, direct or indirect, arising therefrom. - (c) The United States shall not execute contracts which together with this

-(b) If there is a Condition of Shortage because of errors in physical operations of the Project, drought, other physical causes beyond the control of the Contracting Officer, or actions taken by the Contracting Officer to meet legal obligations then, except as provided in subdivision (a) of Article 18 of this Contract, no liability shall accrue against the United States or any of its officers, agents, or employees for any damage, direct or indirect, arising therefrom.
+Contract, shall in the aggregate provide for furnishing during the life of this Contract or any renewals hereof Class 1 Water in excess of 800,000 acre-feet per Year or Class 2 Water in excess of 1,401,475 acre-feet per Year: Provided, That, subject to subdivision (l) of Article 3 of this Contract, the limitation placed on Class 2 Water contracts shall not prohibit the United States from entering into temporary contracts of one year or less in duration for delivery of Project Water to other entities if such water is not necessary to meet the schedules as may be submitted by all Friant Division long-term water service contractors entitled to receive Class 1 Water and/or Class 2 Water under their water service contracts.
+Nothing in this subdivision shall limit the Contracting Officer's ability to take actions that result in the availability of new water supplies to be used for Project purposes and allocating such new supplies: Provided, That the Contracting Officer shall not take such actions until after consultation with the Friant Division Project Contractors.

-693 (c) The United States shall not execute contracts which together with this 694 Contract, shall in the aggregate provide for furnishing during the life of this Contract or any renewals 695 hereof Class 1 Water in excess of 800,000 acre-feet per Year or Class 2 Water in excess of 696 1,401,475 acre-feet per Year: Provided, That, subject to subdivision (1) of Article 3 of this Contract, 697 the limitation placed on Class 2 Water contracts shall not prohibit the United States from entering 698 into temporary contracts of one year or less in duration for delivery of Project Water to other entities 699 if such water is not necessary to meet the schedules as may be submitted by all Friant Division 700 long-term water service contractors entitled to receive Class 1 Water and/or Class 2 Water under their 701 water service contracts.
-Nothing in this subdivision shall limit the Contracting Officer's ability to 702 take actions that result in the availability of new water supplies to be used for Project purposes and allocating such new supplies: Provided, That the Contracting Officer shall not take such actions until 703 704 after consultation with the Friant Division Project Contractors.
-705 The Contracting Officer shall not deliver any Class 2 Water pursuant to this or (d) any other contract for water service heretofore or hereafter entered into any Year unless and until the 706 707 Contracting Officer determines that the cumulative total quantity of Class 1 Water specified in 708 subdivision (c) of this Article will be available for delivery in said Year.
-If the Contracting Officer 709 determines there is or will be a shortage in any Year in the quantity of Class 1 Water available for 710 delivery, the Contracting Officer shall apportion the available Class 1 Water among all contractors 711 entitled to receive such water that will be made available at Friant Dam in accordance with the 712 following: 713 (1) A determination shall be made of the total quantity of Class 1 Water at 714 Friant Dam which is available for meeting Class 1 Water contractual commitments, the amount so 715 determined being herein referred to as the available supply.
-716 The total available Class 1 supply shall be divided by the Class 1 Water (2) 717 contractual commitments, the quotient thus obtained being herein referred to as the Class 1 718 apportionment coefficient.
-719 (3) The total quantity of Class 1 Water under Article 3 of this Contract 720 shall be multiplied by the Class 1 apportionment coefficient and the result shall be the quantity of 721 Class 1 Water required to be delivered by the Contracting Officer to the Contractor for the respective 722 Year, but in no event shall such amount exceed the total quantity of Class 1 Water specified in 723 subdivision (a) of Article 3 of this Contract.
+- (d) The Contracting Officer shall not deliver any Class 2 Water pursuant to this or any other contract for water service heretofore or hereafter entered into any Year unless and until the Contracting Officer determines that the cumulative total quantity of Class 1 Water specified in subdivision (c) of this Article will be available for delivery in said Year.
+If the Contracting Officer determines there is or will be a shortage in any Year in the quantity of Class 1 Water available for delivery, the Contracting Officer shall apportion the available Class 1 Water among all contractors entitled to receive such water that will be made available at Friant Dam in accordance with the following: - (1) A determination shall be made of the total quantity of Class 1 Water at Friant Dam which is available for meeting Class 1 Water contractual commitments, the amount so determined being herein referred to as the available supply. - (2) The total available Class 1 supply shall be divided by the Class 1 Water contractual commitments, the quotient thus obtained being herein referred to as the Class 1 apportionment coefficient. - (3) The total quantity of Class 1 Water under Article 3 of this Contract shall be multiplied by the Class 1 apportionment coefficient and the result shall be the quantity of Class 1 Water required to be delivered by the Contracting Officer to the Contractor for the respective Year, but in no event shall such amount exceed the total quantity of Class 1 Water specified in subdivision (a) of Article 3 of this Contract.